Queues and Topic Endpoints

 Temporary queues and topic endpoints are dynamically created and destroyed by client applications.
 Temporary queues and topic endpoints are typically used as temporary destinations for service requests.

 When a client application has a connected session, it can provision a temporary queue or topic endpoint and create a consumer flow to bind to it.
 These temporary queues and topic endpoints are non-durable because they only last as long as the client’s session is connected.
-Only a single consumer may bind to a non-durable endpoint, and there is no support for multiple consumers or non-exclusive access.
+Only a single consumer can bind to a non-durable endpoint, and there is no support for multiple consumers or non-exclusive access.

 The naming of the temporary destinations is controlled by the application.
 On a BIND request from the client, a name is provided.
 If the destination does not exist, one is created.